 Note that you don't have to lift your pelvis all the way up.
 You could focus on gradually increasing knee pressure to the point that your hip is just about to lift off of the floor.
 You could then add just enough pressure to lift your hip an inch off of the floor.
 Then touch it back down to the floor.
 Pause before relaxing.

 The next step is to try it with knees straight.
-The elbow can still be kept bent.

 As before, first use the shoulder to lift the ribcage.